Warming of the Polar Regions

 Warming in the Arctic

 The Arctic is warming twice as fast as other parts of the world.
-In Alaska (US), average temperatures increased 1 .6°C (2.8°F) between 1976 and 2018.
+In less than half a century, from 1971 to 2019, the Arctic's average annual temperature rose by 3.1°C (5.6°F).
 The warmer temperatures are having impacts in the Arctic region.
 Sea ice is melting, frozen ground (called permafrost) is thawing, and habitat is shrinking for wildlife that rely on cold temperatures.

 Warming in Antarctica

 In the Southern Hemisphere, the Antarctic Peninsula is also experiencing rapid warming, about five times faster than the global average.
-Since 1945, the Antarctic Peninsula has warmed about 2.5°C (4.5°F).
+Since 1950, the Antarctic Peninsula has warmed almost 3°C (5.4°F).
 The interior of the Antarctic continent and the East Antarctic Ice Sheet, considered unlikely to be affected by climate warming in the past, are also showing signs of change.
 The Southern Ocean is also warming faster than expected.

 Why are the polar regions particularly vulnerable to climate warming?